Yanndd1/rewheel/Readme.md

 #### `removeBmsIdCheck`
 Resolves Error 22 by removing the BMS serial ID check.

-#### `convertRedwoodToSequoia`
-Converts the Pint's Redwood riding mode into the XR's Sequoia riding mode.

-#### `convertSkylineToDelirium`
+#### `convertPintModeBehaviorToXR`
-Converts the Pint's Skyline riding mode into the XR's Delirium riding mode.
+Adapts the riding characteristics of the XR for all Pint riding modes

-#### `convertPintModesToXRModes`
-Converts the Pint's Pacific and Elevated riding modes into the XR's Mission and Elevated riding modes.

-#### `increasePintAggressiveness`
-Increases the base level aggressiveness for the Pint to match the XR (potentially affects speed?).

 #### `changeElevatedAngle`
 Changes for forward and backward angles for Elevated mode